 Type 1,2,3 and drag it down (or use the ROW function).

 Step 2 =MATCH(B4,$B$4:$B$20003,0)

-MATCH looks for the Value in column B. If MATCH position number = counter number this means that it’s a new Value.
+MATCH looks for value in column B. If MATCH position number = counter number then it’s a new value.

 Step 3 max so far =MAX(G5,F4)